ably77/DCOS-Kafka-Performance/README.md

 ## Conclusion
 In this example I have tested the base 3 Kafka broker node deploy on a DC/OS Cluster running on AWS m3.xlarge instances.
 From my test observations with these fixed parameters set:
+- Topic: performancetest
 - Number of Records: 20M
 - Throughput: 5M (Set arbitrarily high to "max out")
+- Ack: 1 write
+        - This allows Kafka to acknowledge 1 write only and let the remaining 2 replicas write in the background
+- Buffer Memory: 67108864 (default)
+- Batch Size: 8196 (default)
+- Compression Type: None

 My Variable parameter was `record-size` in bytes which I averaged across 5 runs: